*Rental License Program Update*

-The City of Hopkins requires an annual license for all premises rented in whole or in part as a dwelling unit (City Code Section 407 (PDF)).
+The City of Hopkins requires an annual license for all premises rented in whole or in part as a dwelling unit (City Code Article III Section 20-149).
 This includes:

 - All apartment complexes